a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

 If you are using CouchDB as state database, you should upgrade the peer's CouchDB at the same time the peer is being upgraded.
-CouchDB v2.2.0 has been tested with Fabric v1.4.
+CouchDB v2.2.0 has been tested with UDO v1.4.

 To upgrade CouchDB:

 1. Stop CouchDB.
 2. Backup CouchDB data directory.
-3. Install CouchDB v2.2.0 binaries or update deployment scripts to use a new Docker image (CouchDB v2.2.0 pre-configured Docker image is provided alongside Fabric v1.4).
+3. Install CouchDB v2.2.0 binaries or update deployment scripts to use a new Docker image (CouchDB v2.2.0 pre-configured Docker image is provided alongside UDO v1.4).
 4. Restart CouchDB.

 Upgrade Node chaincode shim